flowchart TB

 |---|---|---|---|

-| Joan Woodward, Industrial Organization | 1965 | Production technology — unit, mass, process | Best structure depends on technology; mass production needs taller hierarchies than unit or process |
+| Joan Woodward, Industrial Organization | 1965 | Production technology — unit, mass, process | Best structure depends on technology |

-| Lawrence & Lorsch, Organization and Environment | 1967 | Environmental uncertainty | High-uncertainty firms need both more differentiation across departments and more integration across them |
+| Paul Lawrence & Jay Lorsch, Organization and Environment | 1967 | Environmental uncertainty | High-uncertainty firms need more differentiation and more integration |

-| Fred Fiedler, A Theory of Leadership Effectiveness | 1967 | Leader–member relations, task structure, position power | Task-oriented leaders win in extreme situations; relationship-oriented leaders win in moderate situations |
+| Fred Fiedler, A Theory of Leadership Effectiveness | 1967 | Leader-member relations × task structure × position power | Task-oriented leaders win in extreme situations; relationship-oriented win in moderate |

 | Cluster | Role | What the manager does |